databricks/genai-cookbook/genai_cookbook/nbs/1-introduction-to-rag.md

 | **Definition** | Tabular data arranged in rows & columns with a specific schema e.g., tables in a database. | Data without a specific structure or organization, e.g., documents that include text and images or multimedia content such as audio or videos. |
 | **Example data sources** | - Customer records in a BI or Data Warehouse system<br>- Transaction data from a SQL database<br>- Data from application APIs (e.g., SAP, Salesforce, etc) | - PDFs<br>- Google/Office documents<br>- Wikis<br>- Images<br>- Videos |

-Which data you use with RAG depends on your use case.
-The remainder of this guide focuses on RAG for unstructured data.
+Which data you use for your retriever depends on your use case.
+The remainder of this guide focuses on Agents with retriever tool for unstructured data.